-Uganda has more than half of the world’s population of mountain gorillas living in two of its national parks; Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
+Uganda Gorilla Safari Prices has more than half of the world’s population of mountain gorillas living in two of its national parks; Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.

 There are only about 1063 mountain gorillas in the entire world.
 Besides Uganda, the rest of the gorilla population is found in Rwanda and the Democratic Republic of Congo (DRC).

 Mountain gorilla trekking has been put in place to give tourists a chance to encounter the gorillas.
 An array of gorilla trekking safari packages is tailor-made by tour operators to meet the high demand in the tourism industry.
 The packages are sold at varying prices depending on different factors like; the cost of gorilla permits and the number of days a safari will last.
-Here is some help breaking down the various expenditures that determine Uganda gorilla safari prices:
+Here is some help breaking down the various expenditures that determine.